HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

   You will get redirected to another page.
 At this point of time the service is ready to use

 - The credentials to access your service are displayed in the `Service Credentials` section on that page.
-Please press "View Credentials" for the "Auto-generated service credentails" to reveal the api key and url
+Please press "View Credentials" for the "Auto-generated service credentials" to reveal the api key and url

   ![Credentials](show_creds.png)